shwewo/hasteless/README.md

 5. Copy `HASTE_POSTS` id, open wrangler.toml file and edit `KV_ID` to your copied id
 6. Run `wrangler deploy`, it should build the app and ask for authorization on Cloudflare
 7. Wait before it publishes the app
-8. Go to `Workers & Pages` again, your hasteless application should be running, you can check its domain via clicking it & selecting `Triggers` and there should be "Routes", which is a domain to your hasteless application
+8. Go to `Workers & Pages` again, your hasteless application should be running, you can check its domain via clicking it & selecting `Triggers` and there should be `Routes`, which is a domain to your hasteless application